Speeding Up the NSGA-II via Dynamic Population Sizes: Introduction

 \section{Introduction}

 Real-world problems often require the optimization of conflicting objectives, resulting in several incomparable optimal trade-offs, known as \emph{Pareto optima}.
-Due to their incomparable nature, it is desirable to quickly find as many Pareto optima as possible---ideally all of them, called the \emph{Pareto front}.
-Multi-objective evolutionary algorithms (MOEAs) lend themselves well to this task, as they maintain a \emph{population} of multiple solution candidates at once.
-Hence, MOEAs are among the most widely and effectively applied approaches in multi-objective optimization \cite{CoelloLV07,ZhouQLZSZ11}.
+One solution concept for such multi-objective optimization problems is to compute several Pareto optima, ideally all of them (the \emph{Pareto front}), and let a decision maker select the final solution. \emph{Multi-objective evolutionary algorithms (MOEAs)} are a natural choice for this task as they usually work with sets of solutions (\emph{populations}) and, in fact, MOEAs are among the most successful and widely applied approaches in multi-objective optimization \cite{CoelloLV07,ZhouQLZSZ11}.

-Recently, the empirical success of popular state-of-the-art MOEAs, such as the \NSGAtwo \cite{DebPAM02}, NSGA-III \cite{DebJ14}, SMS-EMOA \cite{BeumeNE07}, MOEA/D \cite{ZhangL07}, or SPEA2 \cite{ZitzlerLT01}, has been complemented by theoretical analyses, e.g., \cite{ZhengLD22,WiethegerD23,ZhengD24,LiZZZ16,RenBLQ24}.
-Such analyses do not only provide us with rigorous performance guarantees for MOEAs but also with insights into their merits and shortcomings.
-As a result, theoretically motivated and provably improved MOEAs have been presented, e.g., by \citet{BianZLQ23} and \citet{DoerrIK25}.
+Recently, the empirical success of popular state-of-the-art MOEAs, such as the \NSGAtwo \cite{DebPAM02}, NSGA-III \cite{DebJ14}, SMS-EMOA \cite{BeumeNE07}, MOEA/D \cite{ZhangL07}, or SPEA2 \cite{ZitzlerLT01}, has been supported by the first mathematical analyses of these algorithms \cite{ZhengLD22,WiethegerD23,BianZLQ23,LiZZZ16,RenBLQ24}.
+This not only gave rigorous performance guarantees for MOEAs but also led to deeper insights into their merits and shortcomings.
+As a result, theoretically motivated and provably improved MOEAs have been presented, e.g., in \cite{BianZLQ23,DoerrIK25}.
+We aim at this as well, for the most prominent MOEA, the \NSGAtwo.